-Les Lyman, a member of the Company's board of directors, is the chairman and significant indirect shareholder of The Tremont Group, Inc. During the years ended December 31, 2015, 2014 and 2013, revenue of \$492,000, \$821,000 and \$418,000, respectively, was recognized on a sell-through basis relating to product purchased by The Tremont Group, Inc. that was resold by The Tremont Group, Inc. during the period.
+Les Lyman, a former member of the Company's board of directors, is the chairman and significant indirect shareholder of The Tremont Group, Inc. In January 2016, Les Lyman resigned from the Company's board of directors effective January 4, 2016.
+Accordingly, revenue recognized for sales to The Tremont Group, Inc. subsequent to January 4, 2016 were not included in related party revenues, and no revenues were recognized for such sales during the year ended December 31, 2016.
+During the years ended December 31, 2015 and 2014, revenue of \$492,000 and \$821,000, respectively, was recognized on a sell-through basis relating to product purchased by The Tremont Group, Inc. that was resold by The Tremont Group, Inc. during the period.
 As of December 31, 2015 and 2014, the Company had no outstanding accounts receivable due from The Tremont Group, Inc. As of December 31, 2015 and 2014, the Company recorded deferred cost of product revenues of \$79,000 and \$333,000, respectively, and current deferred product revenues of \$168,000 and \$660,000, respectively, relating to product sold to The Tremont Group, Inc. where title has transferred but the criteria for revenue recognition have not been met.
-In January 2016, Les Lyman resigned from the Company's board of directors effective January 4, 2016.
-Accordingly, revenue recognized for sales to The Tremont Group, Inc. subsequent to January 2016 will not be included in related party revenues.